bizarrenebula/Simple-Banking-System/README.md

-This is a simple banking system project, made with python and OOP.
+This is a simple banking system project, made with python and OOP. (inspired by a online course about python on Udemy, it has the same idea and some similarities, but my version of implementation)

 It consists of two classes - bank and client.